thoughtbot/paperclip/MIGRATING.md

 ### Validations

-Unlike Paperclip, [which shipped with built-in attachment validations][paperclip-validations], ActiveStorage does have built-in support for validating an attachment's content type or file size (which can be useful for [preventing content type spoofing][security-validations]).
+Unlike Paperclip, [which shipped with built-in attachment validations][paperclip-validations], ActiveStorage does not have built-in support for validating an attachment's content type or file size (which can be useful for [preventing content type spoofing][security-validations]).